aex-code/calculator/readme.md

 ## User Stories:

-* Users can add, subtract, multiply, or divide two integers or floating point numbers.
+* Users can add, subtract, multiply, or divide two integers or floating-point numbers.
 * Users can use the clear button to completely clear the calculator.
 * Users can use the delete button to delete the last digit or operator clicked.